Notodden Municipality: Administrative history

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the town) is named after a small cotter's farmstead (husmannsplass) located on the old Tinne farm since this was the original site of the town (near the mouth of the river Tinnelva at the lake Heddalsvatnet).
+The municipality (and town of Notodden) is named after a small cotter's farmstead (husmannsplass) located on the old Tinne farm since this was the original site of the town (near the mouth of the river Tinnelva at the lake Heddalsvatnet).
 The first element is derived from the word nót which means "to fish using a seine".
 The last element is the definite singular form of odde which means "headland".
 Thus it is a "headland for net fishing".

 Coat of arms

 The coat of arms was granted on 11 August 1939.
 The official blazon is "Azure, a pale wavy and four lightning bolts in saltire argent" (På blå bunn en loddrett sølvelv som sender lynstråler av sølv til begge sider).
 This means the arms have a blue field (background) and the charge is a wavy vertical bar and four lightning bolts emanating from the centre and making an X-shape.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design symbolizes that Notodden was created by the exploitation of hydroelectric power on the river Tinnelva when Norsk Hydro started its operations with saltpeter production and power development in 1905.
 The vertical bar represents the Tinnfoss waterfall along the river and the lightning bolts represent electricity.
 The arms were designed by Jens Høibø.
 The municipal flag has the same design as the coat of arms.